Background

 However, since then a number of randomized clinical trials were published.

 Sandham et al enrolled nearly 2000 surgical patients (ASA class 3 or 4) aged 60 years or older.
 The treatment group received a PAC and a guided therapy protocol while the control group received a central venous catheter and therapy based on physician discretion.
-No difference was noted in the 2 groups in mortality rate (8%), length of stay, or organ dysfunction.
+No difference was noted in the two groups in mortality rate (8%), length of stay, or organ dysfunction.
 [6]

 Richard et al randomized almost 700 patients with early shock, ARDS, or both to use of PAC or not.
 Treatment was left to physician discretion.
 No significant difference in mortality or morbidity was noted.
 [7]